vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/191/02_adRShTAnhantyAyatyatho_hanti.md

 title = "02"

 +++
 The feminine nemesis is not identified.
-As Ge notes (n.
+As Geldner notes (n.
 2), Sāy. suggests it’s the healing plant, Henry both the plant and dawn.